 Prestowitz would say this failure is just one example of the necessary result of decades where America, and only America, failed to guide its actions with a coherent strategy to ensure future competiveness.
 Now, we have a mountain of garbage and owe trillions, and China has hard assets, fresh infrastructure, and owns our debt.
 Prestowitz’s argument boils down to two related points.
 First, the idea that unfettered free trade, through the supposed magic of Ricardian comparative advantage, necessarily maximizes each country’s return is false.
 Second, even were free trade to maximize return, we don’t have unfettered free trade.
 We have a global system where we, America, have no national strategy, while the rest of the developed and developing world competes with a strategy that involves active public-private cooperation, and active government support, in myriad ways targeted to achieve economic objectives.
 And as a result, America, and Americans, are getting screwed.
 Our economy is not growing as it should, and baleful effects like increased inequality and lack of social mobility have resulted.

 The author’s key distinction is between “unilateral” and “reciprocal” free trade.
 At its simplest, the former means that a country reduces tariffs to zero, even if its trading partners maintain their tariffs.
 In essence, this is what America has done since the 1960s.
 At a more complicated level, unilateral free trade means no support for domestic industry.
-No other modern country, besides the US, has ever endorsed, much less practiced, unilateral free trade.
+No other modern country, besides the United States, has ever endorsed, much less practiced, unilateral free trade.
 Rather, they carefully negotiate “tit for tat” free trade, while supporting their own objectives within that framework.
 In other words, the world is not flat.
 But Prestowitz has much more to say than that.
 What Prestowitz wants, at its core, is for the United States to adopt strategies that lead to a trade surplus, a robust manufacturing base, and keeping key knowledge, and chains of knowledge, centered in the United States.

 Prestowitz begins with a pessimistic view of the “Real State of America.”
 Here, he focuses on the importance of the dollar as global pricing and reserve currency, and the consequent ability of America to finance current account imbalances without apparent cost.
 Of course, this only works if the dollar stays the reserve currency (the end of which status is the jumping off point for Lionel Shriver’s recent dystopian novel, The Mandibles).
 He notes that American economic superiority after World War II allowed us to get into the bad habit of trading economic carrots for geopolitical cooperation, so we voluntarily engaged in unilateral free trade early and often, because we could afford to.
 And even though American economic superiority long ago disappeared, we keep doing it, and we similarly keep quiet about the one-sided and “unfair” behavior of our trading partners (at least we did before Trump showed up).
 As a result, we are a debtor nation, our infrastructure is decaying and, of most importance, our manufacturing base is shot.
 “In 2008, 80 major [industrial] plants costing in excess of $1 billion were being constructed somewhere in the world.
 None of them was being constructed in the United States.”
 We make less and less that the world values, yet we keep consuming through the magic of dollar-denominated debt.